Quigley Catholic High School: About the namesake of Quigley

 “…This new school has been named in honor of the late and beloved Monsignor Thomas J. Quigley, who was Superintendent of Schools from August 1939 to December 1955.
 This extraordinary priest served the diocese, its schools, and the general community as a spiritual leader and an accomplished educator from 1931 until his untimely death in 1960.
 No man gave so much to education or to the Church as did he.
 In every area of education he was outstanding.
 Readily recognized as a leader by public and non-public educators, this priest contributed, in an extraordinary way, to the development of education for all children and for all segments of our community.
 It is significant that the priests of Beaver County voted by an overwhelming majority to dedicate this school in his memory.
 In this way they hoped to memorialize and to express appreciation for a life spent in improving both the city of God and the city of humankind.
 Dedicated priest, scholarly educator, prolific writer, able administrator, but most of all a man committed to a cause – this was Monsignor Quigley.
 And while we honor his memory by naming this school after him, we do, in fact, honor this school by using his name and identifying it with all that is good in education and community life.”
 Auxiliary Bishop, Most Reverend John B. McDowell (then, Superintendent of Schools) April 1968 from the Dedication of Quigley Catholic High School.

 Academics

 Quigley Catholic had been named as a Catholic High School of Excellence consistently and consecutively since the inception of the honor.
 This honor of distinction is earned by less than 5% of all Catholic high schools in the nation.

-99% of Quigley Catholic's graduates had matriculated to college.
-Graduates had been awarded an average of $161,000 per student in non-need based grants and scholarships.
-During the school's existence, graduates were accepted to many prestigious schools, including: West Point, United States Air Force Academy, Carnegie Mellon University, University of Notre Dame, John Carroll University, MIT, Case Western Reserve, Fordham University, Harvard University, Allegheny College, Duquesne University, Saint Vincent College, University of Pittsburgh, Franciscan University of Steubenville,and New York University, to name a few.